DeligenceTechnologies/PanoplyCMS/packages/default-template/README.md

-# PanoplyCMS - Default Template 0.1.7
+# PanoplyCMS - Default Template 0.2.0

 Default Template for PanoplyCMS.
 To install default template in your PanoplyCMS, Hit the following command :-

 `meteor add deligencetechnologies:default-template`

-This template is having 3 positions - Top, Sidebar, Footer where one can load any modules from PanoplyCMS

 One can refer this package to create further templates for PanoplyCMS.